Agnatha: Body covering

 In modern agnathans, the body is covered in skin, with neither dermal or epidermal scales.
 The skin of hagfish has copious slime glands, the slime constituting their defense mechanism.
 The slime can sometimes clog up enemy fishes' gills, causing them to die.
 In direct contrast, many extinct agnathans sported extensive exoskeletons composed of either massive, heavy dermal armour or small mineralized scales.

 Appendages

 Almost all agnathans, including all extant agnathans, have no paired appendages, although most do have a dorsal or a caudal fin.
 Some fossil agnathans, such as osteostracans and pituriaspids, did have paired fins, a trait inherited in their jawed descendants.

 Reproduction

 Fertilization in lampreys is external.
 Mode of fertilization in hagfishes is not known.
 Development in both groups probably is external.
 There is no known parental care.
 Not much is known about the hagfish reproductive process.
 It is believed that hagfish only have 30 eggs over a lifetime.
 There is very little of the larval stage that characterizes the lamprey.
 Lamprey are only able to reproduce once.
-After external fertilization, the lamprey's cloacas remain open, allowing a fungus to enter their intestines, killing them.
 Lampreys reproduce in freshwater riverbeds, working in pairs to build a nest and burying their eggs about an inch beneath the sediment.
 The resulting hatchlings go through four years of larval development before becoming adults.